thomasbrown25/appservicesperformance.github.io/_pages/categories/windows.md

 ---

-# Azure App Service Linux
+# Azure App Service Windows

 App Service is an HTTP based service for hosting web application, REST APIs, and mobile backends.

 ## Built in Languages and frameworks

-App Service Linux supports a number of languages like: Node.js, Java, Tomcat, PHP, Python, .NET Core and Ruby.
+App Service Windows supports a number of languages like: Node.js, Java, Tomcat, PHP, Python, .NET Core and Ruby.

 Run to check the supported languages and versions:
 [Supported versions](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-list-runtimes)